 Wellness Services embraces a holistic approach to health and wellness for all students.
 We empower students to pursue healthy lifestyles and support positive learning environments through education and collaboration.

-SAMHSA envisions wellness not as the absence of disease, illness, and stress, but as the presence of a positive purpose in life, satisfying work and play, joyful relationships, a healthy body and living environment, and happiness, in accordance with Halbert Dunn's seminal wellness concepts (Dunn, 1961).
+The Substance Abuse and Mental Health Services Administration (SAMHSA) envisions wellness not as the absence of disease, illness, and stress, but as the presence of a positive purpose in life, satisfying work and play, joyful relationships, a healthy body and living environment, and happiness, in accordance with Halbert Dunn's seminal wellness concepts (Dunn, 1961).

-Wellness Services recognizes SAMHSA’s 8 Dimensions of Wellness.
+SAMHSA’s 8 Dimensions of Wellness

 Definition: coping eﬀectively with life and creating satisfying relationships.